About Mercy Corps

 Essential Job Responsibilities

-While conditions in the country are improving, and security is quite stable in Goma, there are still pockets of violence and insecurity and petty crime is on the increase.
+While conditions in the country are improving, there are still pockets of violence and insecurity.
 Mercy Corps’ sub-offices experience variable levels of insecurity, with the situation closely monitored by UN peacekeepers.
-Years of conflict and corruption have badly damaged the country’s infrastructure.
 Air travel is necessary to get from one end of the country to the other.
-There are virtually no telephone land lines in the DRC, though mobile phones and cellular service are widely available.
-Internet is limited, but available in all Mercy Corps offices.
-Travel to field sites will be required (up to 20%) where living conditions are clean and secure, but basic.
-There are a number of health services available with several evacuation options for serious illnesses.
+Mobile phones and cellular service are widely available.
+Internet is available in all Mercy Corps offices.
+There are a number of health services available with evacuation options for serious illnesses.
 There’s reasonable access to most consumer goods, although they can be expensive.

 Mercy Corps team members represent the agency both during and outside work hours when deployed in a field posting or on a visit/TDY to a field posting.
 Team members are expected to conduct themselves in a professional manner and respect local laws, customs and MC’s policies, procedures, and values at all times and in all in-country venues.